priscillaluong/w3-password-generator/README.md

 ![Application Letters Confirm Screenshot](./assets/letters.png)

-There is also an alert for the user to confirm uppercase letters and special characters, once all confirm() and prompt() methods are satisfied, a password is generated in the #password text area.
+N.B.
+Users are also asked to confirm uppercase letters and special characters, once all methods are satisfied, a password is generated in the #password text area.

 ![Generated Password Screenshot](./assets/generated.png)